Rip Curl

-Rip Curl is a designer, manufacturer, and retailer of surfing sportswear (also known as boardwear) and accompanying products, and a major athletic sponsor.
+Rip Curl is an Australian designer, manufacturer, and retailer of surfing sportswear (also known as boardwear) and accompanying products, and a major athletic sponsor.
 Rip Curl has become one of the largest surfing companies in Australia, Europe, South America, North America and South Africa.
 Globally, Rip Curl is considered a successful member of the "Big Three", of the surf industry alongside Quiksilver and Billabong.

 Rip Curl is now present in several areas of board sports, including skateboarding / surfskating, freestyle skiing, snowboarding and wakeboarding.
 Some events in these other disciplines include the Rip Curl SurfSkate Festival, Rip Curl Wake, Skate and Music Festival, Rip Curl City Slam (skateboarding) and the Rip Curl World Heli Challenge (freestyle skiing and snowboarding).

 History

 The company was founded in 1969 by Doug Warbrick and Brian Singer in Torquay, Victoria, Australia, and initially produced surfboards.
 In 1970, they decided to begin production of wetsuits, with an emphasis on transforming diving technology into a wetsuit suitable for surfing.
 Alan Green (co-founder of Quiksilver) was a Rip Curl employee in 1969 and developed the first Quiksilver boardshorts at the Rip Curl Factory in April 1970.

 In 2019 Tim Baker authored, The Rip Curl Story, a book documenting the company's history.
 The Rip Curl Story celebrates 50 years of surfing and the wanderlust of the Rip Curl founders Doug 'Claw' Warbrick and Brian Singer.
 It is pegged as both a business primer and an adventure story.

 In mid-2012, Singer and Warbrick engaged the services of Bank of America Merrill Lynch to sell the brand, but the plan was abandoned in March 2013.
-In October 2019, it was announced that Rip Curl plans to merge with outdoor specialist company Kathmandu.
+In October 2019, Rip Curl was sold to outdoor specialist company Kathmandu.

-On 16 August 2021, Rip Curl appointed Brooke Farris as the Chief Executive Officer.
+On 16 August 2021, Rip Curl appointed Brooke Farris as the chief executive officer.